SwifterSwift/SwifterSwift/CONTRIBUTING.md

 ---

+## Reporting Issues
+A great way to contribute to the project is to send a detailed issue when you encounter a problem.
+We always appreciate a well-written, thorough bug report.

+Check that the project [issues page](https://github.com/SwifterSwift/SwifterSwift/issues) doesn't already include that problem or suggestion before submitting an issue.
+If you find a match, add a quick "**+1**" or "**I have this problem too**".
+Doing this helps prioritize the most common problems and requests.

+**When reporting issues, please include the following:**

+- What did you do?
+- What did you expect to happen?
+- What happened instead?
+- SwifterSwift version
+- Xcode version
+- macOS version running Xcode
+- Swift version
+- Platform(s) running SwifterSwift
+- Demo Project (if available)

+This information will help us review and fix your issue faster.

+---

 ## Adding changelog entries

 The [Changelog](https://github.com/SwifterSwift/SwifterSwift/blob/master/CHANGELOG.md) is a file which contains a curated, chronologically ordered list of notable changes for each version of a project.
 Please make sure to add a changelog entry describing your contribution to it every time there is a notable change.